All Episodes

 Number two, enable competing articles.

-So this is this is a little bit out there, but I think it's a good one.
+So this is a little bit out there, but I think it's a good one.

 Since true neutrality is impossible, as we've been discussing under the current editorial monopoly, Wikipedia should allow multiple competing articles written from different declared perspectives, each striving for neutrality within its own framework.